 - AMP will at all times fix, establish, maintain and collect fees and charges to the extent permitted under the provisions of the Power Schedules for the sale of electricity.
-These fees and charges should be equal to the amounts required to be paid during the year for debt service and other costs associated with the Electricity Purchase Revenue Bonds. - The following subfunds are established: (a) Project Subfund (consisting of the Costs of Issuance Account and the Electricity Purchase Account; containing amounts to be paid for costs incurred by AMP in connection with the issuance of the Electricity Purchase Revenue Bonds and the proceeds from the Electricity Purchase Revenue Bonds offering); (b) Revenue Subfund (containing the monthly payments from the Participants due under the Participants' Power Schedules); (c) Debt Service Subfund (consisting of the Debt Service Account and the Redemption Account, containing amounts to be paid for debt service and amounts to be paid should a redemption be triggered); (d) Trust Indenture Expense Subfund (containing amounts to be maintained in AMP's general accounts). - Amounts deposited into the Debt Service Account will be invested into a guaranteed investment contract (the "GIC").
+These fees and charges should be equal to the amounts required to be paid during the year for debt service and other costs associated with the Electricity Purchase Revenue Bonds. - The following subfunds are established: (a) Project Subfund (consisting of the Costs of Issuance Account and the Electricity Purchase Account; containing amounts to be paid for costs incurred by AMP in connection with the issuance of the Electricity Purchase Revenue Bonds and the proceeds from the Electricity Purchase Revenue Bonds offering); (b) Revenue Subfund (containing the monthly payments from the Participants due under the Participants' Power Schedules); (c) Debt Service Subfund (consisting of the Debt Service Account and the Redemption Account, containing amounts to be paid for debt service and amounts to be paid should a redemption be triggered); (d) Trust Indenture Expense Subfund (containing amounts to be paid for trust indenture expenses); (e) General Subfund (containing amounts to be maintained in AMP's general accounts). - Amounts deposited into the Debt Service Account will be invested into a collateralized guaranteed investment contract (the "GIC").
 The GIC is effective on August 1, 2007, and it guarantees AMP a rate of return of 5.216% on the funds invested.
 The GIC expires on February 1, 2013, which coincides with the date of the final principal payment of the Revenue Bonds.